 The Log Cabin Counselling Service

-Update 01.04.2020 - Currently we are not able to take any new referrals.
-Our current clients using the service will be contacted individually.
+Update Feb 2021 - Currently we are not able to take any new referrals.

 As you are aware the current situation regarding COVID 19 is having an impact throughout society and unfortunately for us it comes at a time when we have also not been able to secure funding to currently keep the Counselling service running.